tdilber/spring-jpa-dynamic-query/spring-data-elasticsearch-dynamic-query/README.md

-# JPA Dynamic Query - Elasticsearch Support
+# Java Dynamic Query - Elasticsearch Support

-This package provides Elasticsearch support for the JPA Dynamic Query library, allowing you to use the same dynamic query API with Elasticsearch repositories.
+This package provides Elasticsearch support for the Java Dynamic Query library, allowing you to use the same dynamic query API with Elasticsearch repositories.

 ## Features